 Old Bailey: Haute Chinoise

-Another new opening in Tai Kwun from Yenn Wong’s JIA group — the folks behind Duddell’s and Chachawan — Old Bailey belies its name with its modern dining room outfitted in splashes of colour and contemporary wood furniture.
-However, its menu sings a different tune: centuries-old cooking traditions pay homage to the restaurant’s historic surrounds, with regional Jiangnan dishes ranging from the Ten Treasure Duck (HK$980), to spicy ma la xiaolongbao (HK$98 for four) and the wok-fried mud crab with Ningpo-style rice cakes.
+Tai Kwun has a number of great alfresco spots, but Old Bailey‘s terrace –from Yenn Wong’s JIA group — might just be our favourite.
+The modern dining room, library and terrace are outfitted in splashes of colour and contemporary wood furniture, while the menu sings a different tune: centuries-old cooking traditions pay homage to the restaurant’s historic surrounds, with regional Jiangnan dishes ranging from the Ten Treasure Duck (HK$980), to spicy ma la xiaolongbao (HK$98 for four) and the wok-fried mud crab with Ningpo-style rice cakes.

 The 3,000-sq.-ft. restaurant is framed by a spacious outdoor terrace with elevated views of the Tai Kwun courtyard — accessed via the Artist’s Book Library, a mixed-use event and exhibition space featuring a collection of Asian Art Books.
 Equipped with a book, a tea-based cocktail, and a decadent cake provided by local favourite, Teakha, it’s easy to while away the afternoon as you soak in the heritage of Tai Kwun from the terrace, before moving to the dining room to partake in an exquisite meal.